haftomdesbele/email_spam_classification/README.md

 ---
 This project focuses on email spam classification using the well-known Naive Bayes algorithm.
 Based on the Bag of Words model, the classifier is trained to distinguish between spam and non-spam emails.
 The dataset used for this project is sourced from the Kaggle Repository, and the performance is measured using metrics such as accuracy, precision, recall, and F1-score.
 The implementation is done using NLTK and Python.
 The results show an achieved accuracy of approximately 89.17%.

-The project implements  NLP tasks  such as tokenization, lemmatization, stop word removal, and implementation  of the Multinomial Naive Bayes algorithm Bag of Words model, and model evaluation metrics.
+The project implements  NLP tasks  such as tokenization, lemmatization, stop word removal, the Multinomial Naive Bayes algorithm on the Bag of Words model, and model evaluation metrics.

 **Introduction**
 ---